 Table 2 shows the risk attitudes coefficient value of -0.290 with a probability value of 0.480.
 The results prove that risk attitudes cannot contribute to changes in investment decisions.
 These results did not align with behavioral finance theory, which explained the relationship between risk attitudes and investment.
 Individuals who dare to take risks would be braver in making investment decisions.
-This research supports the results of Putri et al., (2023) ; Nosi (2010), which stated that risk attitudes did not affect investment decisions.
-This research was different from the research results of Tubastuvi et al. (2024), Fridana & Asandimitra (2020), and Novandalina et al. (2022), which stated that risk influences investment decisions.
+This research supports the results of Putri et al. (2023) and Nosi (2010), which stated that risk attitudes did not affect investment decisions.
+This research was different from the research results of Tubastuvi et al. (Az-zahara et al., 2024), Fridana & Asandimitra (2020), and Novandalina et al. (2022), which stated that risk influences investment decisions.

-Different results may occur because this research was conducted during the COVID-19 pandemic, Juergensen et al., (2020) stated that the COVID-19 pandemic caused SMEs to face high risks and uncertainty.
+Different results may occur because this research was conducted during the COVID-19 pandemic; Juergensen et al. (2020) stated that the COVID-19 pandemic caused SMEs to face high risks and uncertainty.
 Therefore, many SMEs need to do more in their investment decisions.
-The respondents' answers also support that SME owners chose a riskaverse attitude during the pandemic.
+The respondents' answers also support the idea that SME owners chose a risk-averse attitude during the pandemic.

-Mental accounting and Investment
+Mental Accounting and Investment